backyardbiomech/qtiConverter/README.md

 This script will convert a simply formatted text document containing multiple choice questions into a zip file that can be imported to Canvas to add the questions to a question bank.
 NOTE: the Canvas import process will also make an actual quiz containing all of the questions in the bank.
 I suggested deleting that quiz after import.

-## Installation
+## Installation and running

-1. Download the `atiConverterApp.py` file
+1. From the `dist` folder here, download the `atiConverterApp.app` file (it might be a zip archive of that)
-2. Save it somehere meaningful to you
+2. Save it on the Desktop or somewhere else easily accessible
-3. Right now, it's a command line program only, so no other installation is necessary
+3. Once you've created your text file and organized images, just drag your text file onto the icon for the app to run it.

 ## Preparing the files